v310r/OpenGL_Journey/README.md

 ![image](https://github.com/v310r/LearnOpenGL/assets/80487632/34be7375-af83-4d8d-8972-0adc764bb01d)

-     And you should already be ready to compile and run the program :D.
+     And now you should be ready to compile and run the program :D.